 Why will you contact me?

-The USI Office will contact you to:
+The Office of the Student Identifiers Registrar will contact you to:

 - send you a link to activate your USI account